elastic/kibana/x-pack/plugins/beats_management/readme.md

 # Beats CM

 Notes:
-Falure to have auth enabled in Kibana will make for a broken UI.
-UI based errors not yet in place
+Failure to have auth enabled in Kibana will make for a broken UI.
+UI-based errors not yet in place

 ## Testing